Last updated on May 5th, 2019

 82. Flood control methods include the use of pumping stations, canals, lakes and dikes.
 Because the country is low lying, they have to be super smart in order to prevent themselves from drowning in the event of flooding.

 84. The country is known for bicycles and comparatively, they have three times as many bicycles as they have cars.
-They have some 35,000 kilometre of bicycle lanes in the country.
+They have some 35,000 kilometer of bicycle lanes in the country.

 85. The countrymen are also blessed with the longest average lifespan in the world.
 Thanks to their healthy eating habits and other factors.